How Can I Leverage Guest Blogging With Long Tail Keywords In Mind For Your Blogging Benefits?

 Search intent refers to the reason behind a user’s specific online search.
 Since people use search results differently based on the reason for their search query, understanding, and optimizing your blog for search intent is vital.

-If you have an idea of what information users might want from your site, you can incorporate the relevant long-tail phrases into your blogs.
 The intent has become an essential factor to consider when optimizing a blog.
 This is because Google is concerned about users to search intent instead of just the keywords they’re using.

 Create Content With Depth